irbekrm/csi-s3/README.md

 ### Mocks

 This project uses generated [gomock](https://github.com/golang/mock) mocks for unit testing.
-The generated mocks are in the /mocks directory
+The generated mocks are at `/mocks`

 To regenerate the mocks: